Managing Anger

 When you use this method of managing anger, you're literally re-training your brain out of the default negative habit of problem focus.

-Okay, her's how you do it--it's a three-part journaling process, and you can watch a video that takes you through the step by step guide:
+Okay, her's how you do it--it's a three-part journaling process, and you can watch a video on that page that takes you through the step by step guide:

 • First, write about what you're grateful for from your past.
 Review your entire life history, and think of all of the times you felt happiness, love, excitement, fulfillment and humor.
 Think of the times you experienced wonder, and great beauty.
 The more you do this, the easier it gets.